pharmer/docs/docs/guides/aks/quickstart/README.md

+---
+title: AKS Quickstart
+menu:
+  docs_0.3.1:
+    identifier: aks-readme-quickstart
+    name: Quickstart
+    parent: aks-quickstart-aks
+    weight: 10
+menu_name: docs_0.3.1
+section_menu_id: guides
+---

 # Running Kubernetes on Azure AKS

-Following example will use `pharmer ` to create a Kubernetes cluster with 1 worker node server and a master server (i,e, 2 servers in you cluster) in [Azure AJS] (https://azure.microsoft.com/).
+Following example will use `pharmer ` to create a Kubernetes cluster with 1 worker node server and a master server (i,e, 2 servers in you cluster) in [Azure AJS](https://azure.microsoft.com/).

 ## Before you start